-Modest readings of CPI and PPI data in April indicate that China’s economy is on slightly firmer ground and the risk of deflation is a little lower.
-Thus, the performance of mutual funds such as the Clough China Fund Class A (CHNAX), the Guinness Atkinson China and Hong Kong Fund (ICHKX), the Eaton Vance Greater China Growth Fund Class A (EVCGX), and the John Hancock Greater China Opportunities Fund Class A (JCOAX) could be positively affected.
+PPI data point out sluggish local demand in the manufacturing sector.
+As a result, raw material costs are continuously falling, which adversely affects all companies operating in China.
+Thus, the performances of mutual funds such as the Clough China Fund Class A (CHNAX), the Guinness Atkinson China & Hong Kong Fund (ICHKX), the Eaton Vance Greater China Growth Fund Class A (EVCGX), and the John Hancock Greater China Opportunities Fund Class A (JCOAX) are also impacted.

 The rise in consumer demand is good for the consumer discretionary sector.
 Consumer discretionary companies such as Jumei International (JMEI), Qunar Cayman Islands (QUNR), Ctrip.com International (CTRP), and JD.com (JD) may be positively impacted.

 For more analysis on mutual funds, please visit Market Realist’s Mutual Funds page.